 David is admitted to practice in state and federal courts in New Jersey and Pennsylvania and the U.S. Supreme Court.
 He is a member of the New Jersey State Bar Association, Pennsylvania Bar Association and the American Bar Association’s Forum on Franchising.
 Additionally, David is a member of the Community Associations Institute (CAI).
 David is a member of the Board of Directors as well as Treasurer and a member of the Finance Committee and Executive Committee for the CAI Pennsylvania and Delaware Valley Chapter.
 He is also the chapter’s liaison for its New Jersey Regional Council and New Jersey Legislative Action Committee.

 David was born in Miami, Florida.
 He coached youth basketball for years and loves the game.
 David and his family are active in the Juvenile Diabetes Research Foundation.

 David is a graduate of Temple University Beasley School of Law (J.D., 1997) and Temple University, Philadelphia (BBA, Concentration in Accounting, 1991).

 Obtained injunctions in Federal Court to enjoin infringers of trademarks for major food franchisors

 Recovered millions of dollars, including legal fees, for multiple plaintiffs in claims for improper installation and maintenance of fire sprinkler systems and improper installation of pilings to support a house

-Successfully resolved extremely contentious shareholder lawsuits where continued operations were in serious jeopardy for clients providing auto and truck repairs, bank support services and retail sales
+Successfully resolved extremely contentious shareholder lawsuits where continued operations were in serious jeopardy for clients providing auto and truck repairs, bank support services, food and beverage and retail sales

 Discovered undisclosed conflict by defendant developer post-arbitration in construction defect case that resulted in settlement for over three times amount of tainted award